-Because of the slightly slight directional vertical wind shear simulated in the lower part of the troposphere (see wind direction in Figs. 14a,c), the LLJ continuously supplies conditionally unstable air parcels to the convective cells formed from their southeastern flankwhile these cells are advected by the south-south-eastern once convective cells are on the lee side of the mountain, as they are advected by the south-south-eastern mid-level windwind, the south-eastern LLJ supplies conditionally unstable air parcels that do not cross the Albera Massif to the cells from their south-eastern flank.
-Backward trajectories starting from their updrafts (not shown) show that once convective cells are on the lee side of the mountain, as they are advected north-northwestwards, an increasing updraughts (not shown) indicate that the number of low-level moist air parcels that have not crossed the Albera Massif are found inside the cells.
-Thus, the supply of conditionally unstable air parcels along the line is continuous and do not cross the Albera Massif found inside the cells increases as they are advected.
-This supply mechanism possibly explains the maintenance of the convective cells long after they are formed.
+Because of the slightly directional vertical wind shear simulated in the lower part of the troposphere (see wind direction in Figs. 17a,c), the LLJ continuously supplies conditionally unstable air parcels to the convective cells formed from their southeastern flank while these cells are advected by the south-southeastern mid-level wind.
+Backward trajectories starting from their updrafts (not shown) show that once convective cells are on the lee side of the mountain, as they are advected north-northwestwards, an increasing number of low-level moist air parcels that have not crossed the Albera Massif are found inside the cells.
+Thus, the supply of conditionally unstable air parcels along the line is continuous and possibly explains the maintenance of the convective cells long after they are formed.

-This preferential organization of convection along a line downstream of the Albera Massif results in substantial departures in 24 h rainfall accumulations between NOALB and REF (Figs. 6b,d)between NOALB and REF.
+This preferential organization of convection along a line downstream of the Albera Massif results in substantial departures in 24 h rainfall accumulations (Figs. 6b,d) between NOALB and REF.
 Precipitation along the band downstream of the Albera Massif called eastern band in Sect.
-2. Precipitation along the eastern band (see Sect.
-2), downstream of the Albera Massif, is reduced by as much as 100 mm in NOALB compared to REF.
+2 is reduced by as much as 100 mm in NOALB compared to REF.
 REF maximum precipitation over plains is reduced from 338 mm to 310 mm, and the maximum in NOALB (332 mm) is shifted over mountains.

-Concomitantly, precipitation is enhanced along the western precipitation band (see Sect.
-2) band downstream of the eastern slopes of the Pyrenees: maximum precipitation is increased from 296 mm to 327 mm in NOALB compared to REF.
+495 Concomitantly, precipitation is enhanced along the western precipitation band (see Sect.
+2) downstream of the eastern slopes of the Pyrenees: maximum precipitation is increased from 296 mm to 327 mm in NOALB compared to REF.
 Precipitation is also enhanced between both bands, along the quasi-stationary CF1.
-Consequently, the south-north-west south-east-north-west orientation of the precipitation zone exceeding 240 mm in REF is replaced by a south-north orientation in NOALB.
+Consequently, the southeast-northwest orientation of the precipitation zone exceeding 240 mm in REF is replaced by a south-north orientation in NOALB.

 This sensitivity experiment shows the large importance of the Albera Massif in the shape of the precipitation field, focusing precipitation downstream of it while reducing precipitation elsewhere.
-The proposed mechanism describing convection initiation over the Albera Massif, one of the first relief intercepting the marine LLJ, and the convective cells maintenance downstream of these the Albera Massif may be applied to similar reliefs.
-It may explain the enhanced amount of precipitation observed along the western band and the formation of the third line starting over the Additional simulations (not shown) in which the Corbières Massif observed between 00:00 and 02:00 Massif and the Eastern slopes of the Pyrenees are successively flattened show a substantial decrease in maximum accumulated precipitation downstream of these reliefs, associated with a spread of precipitation above 200 UTC (Fig. 5e). mm over a larger area along the quasi-stationary front.
+The proposed mechanism describing convection initiation over the Albera Massif, one of the first relief intercepting the marine LLJ and the convective cells maintenance downstream of these may be applied to similar reliefs.
+It may explain the enhanced amount of precipitation observed along the western band and the formation of the third line starting over the Corbières Massif observed between 00:00 and 02:00 UTC (Fig. 5c).